volatilflerovium/keyboard_and_mouse_input_recorder_and_player/README.md

   go away when it lose focus.
 In other cases it is straight forward.
 - Save input commands: the recorded input commands can be save to a file that can be loaded later.
-- Recording of input commands: with global context (on the context of the main screen) or local context (on the context of a particular window).
+- Recording of input commands in the global context (on the context of the main screen) or in a local context (targetting a particular window).
 - Loop: we can repeat sequence of commands.
 - Image based control command: take a screenshot of an area in the screen and compare it to a master image.
 Set it to stop or continue the next input command if the control command fails of passes.
-- Ability to use [TinyUSB](https://docs.TinyUSB.org/en/latest/index.html): as a proxy HID device so it can set the input commands on the OS.
+- Ability to use [TinyUSB](https://docs.TinyUSB.org/en/latest/index.html) as a proxy HID device.
-- Time padding
+- Time padding: delay execution of commands.

 ## AppImage